jcolag/entropy-arbitrage/2022-09-01-short-season.md

  > Captain's log, stardate 41309.5.
 We are in orbit around Persephone V, where I have been sent to confer with Admiral Mark Jameson in regard to an extraordinary situation.

-In Greek mythology, Hades kidnapped [Persephone](https://en.wikipedia.org/wiki/Persephone).
+In Greek mythology, Hades kidnapped {% wiki Persephone|Persephone|en %}.
 While trapped in the after-world, she accepted some food, forever tying her to the afterworld for half the year, her mother Demeter's grief serving as a metaphor for the changing seasons.
 While no star has her name, you can probably see the connection to the story...or at least the title.

  > **JAMESON**: Let's see it, Captain.
  >